strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 *WIP UNDER CONSTRUCTION*

-But just make sure you get the Field Crafting skill to allow you to craft items during a run.
+But just make sure you get the Field Crafting skill to allow you to craft items during a raid.

 # Tips